Pitch (card game): Nine-five

 Nine cards are dealt to each player.
 A "smudge" bid is worth 19 points in this variant.
-A "blind smudge" bid must be made before the player looks at his or her hand.
+A "blind smudge" bid must be made before the player looks at their hand.
 It is worth 20 points.

 The winning bidder declares the trump suit, and each player discards any non-trump cards.
 If a player has more than six trumps, he or she must discard down to six cards.
 Next, the dealer will deal each player back up to six total cards.
-Finally, the dealer brings his or her own hand to six cards, and is allowed to look at remaining cards when doing so.
+Finally, the dealer brings their own hand to six cards, and is allowed to look at remaining cards when doing so.
 If too few trump cards remain, the dealer may take any card he or she chooses.
 This discard process ensures that all trump cards are in play.

 Game play is normal with the 2 winning conditions: the first team to win a bid that brings them above 100 points or if a team reaches -100 points the other team is declared winner.
 (A variant to the scoring is that if a team reaches -200 points it is considered a "backdoor" and the game is a draw.)